locationtech/udig-platform/docs/user/en/Data page.rst

 Data page
 #########

-The data page allows you to directly import spatial data into the `Catalog view <Catalog%20view.html>`_ for later use.
+The data page allows you to directly import spatial data into the :doc:`Catalog view` for later use.

 .. figure:: /images/data_page/ImportData.png
    :align: center